daveaglick/Scripty/Readme.md

+Please note: it's been a while since a Scripty release.
+Rest assured, this project **is not** dead - it's just taking a little rest while other bits fall into place in supporting projects.
+When work here resumes the focus will be on full .NET Core compatibility.

+Also note that the Scripty Visual Studio extension has been removed from the Visual Studio Extension Gallery due to reports of incompatibilities with the most recent versions of Visual Studio.
+It will be replaced when the next release comes out, but in the meantime you can download it directly from the [GitHub version 0.7.4 release page](https://github.com/daveaglick/Scripty/releases/tag/v0.7.4).

+---

 Tools to let you use Roslyn-powered C# scripts for code generation.
 You can think of it as a scripted alternative to T4 templates.

 **Note that this document corresponds to the currently active source code branch, which may be in development.
 To view documentation for the latest *release* of Scripty make sure you are viewing the `master` branch.**